lley154/fabric-block-explorer/README.md

 # fabric-blockchain-explorer
 Note: You must complete Lab #1, Lab #2 and Lab #3 first which will include the required binary files.

-Important: This requires a network to be up and running with some transactions submitted.
+Important: This requires the test network to be up and running with some transactions submitted.

 ## Install and make sure you have a private admin key available for the blockchain explorer